Driving in Iceland: The Ultimate Guide to Road Trips

 Driving on F-roads (mountain roads) requires a 4x4 vehicle.
 Many rental companies don't allow their vehicles on F-roads without the appropriate type of vehicle and insurance coverage.
 Always check with your rental company before venturing onto F-roads.

-What are the requirements to rent a car in Iceland?
+What are the requirements for renting a car in Iceland?

 To rent a car in Iceland, you must be at least 20 years old (23-25 for larger vehicles), have a valid driver's license from your home country, and have a valid credit card for payment and deposit.
 International driving permits are accepted but not required if your license is in English or the Roman alphabet.